 Payroll records are reviewed to confirm that compensation expenses are accurately stated and that payments were made only to active employees.
 Auditors typically cross-reference payroll data against HR records to detect ghost employees or unauthorized pay adjustments.

 Electronic Health Record (EHR) data is the clinical equivalent.
 In a healthcare audit, EHR extracts can confirm whether clinical protocols were followed, whether documentation supports the level of care billed, and whether patient outcomes align with treatment plans.
-As noted in our interview, getting actionable information out of EHR systems remains a practical challenge, but when the data is accessible, it is powerful evidence.
+Getting actionable information out of EHR systems remains a practical challenge, but when the data is accessible, it is powerful evidence.

 Contracts and legal agreements confirm the existence and terms of significant business relationships.
 These are particularly important in compliance audits where specific contractual obligations must be met.